-- Use a hair dryer or a heat gun to heat the bottom edge of the iPhone for 90 seconds or until the screen is slightly too hot to touch. - A Never leave your hair dryer in one spot for an extended period of time.
+- Use a hair dryer or a heat gun to heat the bottom edge of the iPhone for 90 seconds or until the screen is slightly too hot to touch. - ⚠ Never leave your hair dryer in one spot for an extended period of time.

-Step 8 - Apply a suction cup
+Step 8 - Apply a suction handle

-• If you're using a single suction handle, apply it to the bottom edge of the phone, while avoiding the very edge of the glass.
+If you're using a single suction handle, apply it to the bottom edge of the phone, as close to the edge as possible.